sandiegopython/test-driven-django-development/tutorials/04-forms.rst

                                         kwargs={'blog_pk': self.post.pk}))
             self.assertEqual(len(page.forms), 1)

 Now let's create a view and URL for our comment creation page.
-Let's start with a view like this:
+Let's start by updating our ``blog/views.py`` like this:

 .. code-block:: python